 Almost each week there will be short quizzes testing your understanding of the material assigned for the class.
-Please, expect 7-9 short assignments throughout the semester, one worst grade will be dropped.
+Please, expect 8 short assignments throughout the semester, 2 worst grades will be dropped.

 MAKE-UP TESTS AND INCOMPLETE: Students who miss a test for a good reason will have a chance to take a make‑up during the week after the original test, at a time arranged with the instructor.
 An incomplete for the course is possible only in cases where course work is nearly complete, and the student has a good excuse for not completing the course work by the end of the semester.